 Daniel Woodbury, Graduate Student

 Daniel graduated from Brigham Young University with a B.S. in physics (2015) before coming to study at the University of Maryland.
 He is a recipient of the NNSA Stewardship Science Graduate Fellowship, and also received an honorable mention in the NSF Graduate Fellowship program.
 While at BYU, he conducted research on ultracold neutral plasma and ultracold atoms.
 He has also completed research internships in plasma waves and hydrodynamics while at the Princeton Plasma Physics Laboratory and Sandia National Laboratories.
-During his first year, he has been involved in the research on laser based particle acceleration using mid-IR drivers, and avalanche ionization.
+During his time here, he has been involved in the research on laser based particle acceleration using mid-IR drivers, and avalanche ionization.
 Outside of lab work, Daniel enjoys camping and hiking, rock climbing, singing, and Scouting.